 A recent example of equity financing is the Facebook IPO.
 Just last month in May 2012, Facebook launch its IPO, the largest Internet IPO in the US and the third largest IPO ever with a target valuation of over a 100 billion and is expected to raise capital of more than $16 billion US dollars.

 Financing provided by an affluent individual that provides capital for a business start-up in exchange for a shareholding ownership of the company.
 Angels typically provide capital funding with their own monies.
 The risk is typically quite high but when the jackpot is hit, the returns are exponential.
 Compare this with venture capital.

 Financing provided to new business start-up, quite similar to an angel funding but a venture capital is pooled together by a group of investors & businesses and the monies are professionally managed and invested for a return.

-Government grants and Financial Assistance Schemes by the government
+Government grants and Financial Assistance Schemes

 - Micro Loan Program